Absolute Expressiveness of Subgraph-based Centrality Measures: Characterizing Subgraph-based Measures Relative to the Induced Ranking

 The fact that $\pc$ is non-uniformly $\Ce$-injective allows us to conclude that $R_\pc$ is irreflexive.
 Moreover, the $\Ce$-consistency of $\pc$ implies that $R_\pc$ is asymmetric.
 Observe now that if we extend $R_\pc$ into a total order $R_{\pc}^{\star}$ over $\mathbb{N}$, and then show that $R_{\pc}^{\star}$ can be embedded into a carefully chosen countable subset $N$ of $\mathbb{R}$, then we obtain the desired filtering function $f$, which assigns real numbers to the sizes of the subgraph families assigned to the pairs of $\vg$ by $\F$ as dictated by the embedding of $R_{\pc}^{\star}$ into $N \subsetneq \mathbb{R}$.
 Let us now briefly discuss how this is done.
 The binary relation $R_\pc$ is first extended into the strict partial order $R_{\pc}^{+}$ by simply taking its transitive closure.
 Now, the fact that $R_{\pc}^{+}$ can be extended into a total order $R_{\pc}^{\star}$ over $\mathbb{N}$ follows by the {\em order-extension principle} (a.k.a.~{\em Szpilrajn Extension Theorem}), shown by Szpilrajn in 1930~\cite{szpi30}, which essentially states that every partial order can be extended into a total order.
 Finally, the fact that $R_{\pc}^{\star}$ can be embedded into $N \subsetneq \mathbb{R}$ is shown via the {\em back-and-forth method}, a technique for showing isomorphism between countably infinite structures satisfying certain conditions.

-\paragraph{A Bounded-Value-Like Property.} As discussed at the beginning of the section, despite our efforts, we have not managed to isolate a property in the spirit of the bounded value property that can characterize subgraph motif measures relative to the induced ranking.
-We managed, however, to isolate a bounded-value-like property that is a necessary condition for a measure being subgraph motif relative to the induced ranking.
-It should be clear that the bounded value property introduced in the previous section (see Definition~\ref{def:bvp}) is not enough towards a necessary condition.
-This is because, as discussed in Section~\ref{sec:family}, there is a measure (see the one devised in the proof of Proposition~\ref{pro:no-subc-measure}) that is not subgraph motif, which means that it does not enjoy the bounded value property, but it is subgraph motif relative to the induced ranking.
+\paragraph{A Bounded-Value-Like Property.} An interesting question is whether we can isolate a property in the spirit of the bounded value property (see Definition~\ref{def:bvp}) that can characterize subgraph-based measures relative to the induced ranking.
+Despite our efforts, we have not managed to provide an answer to this question.
+On the other hand, we succeeded in isolating a bounded-value-like property that is a necessary condition for a measure being subgraph-based relative to the induced ranking.
+It is clear that the bounded value property is not enough towards a necessary condition since, as discussed in Section~\ref{sec:family}, there is a measure (see the one devised in the proof of Proposition~\ref{pro:no-subc-measure}) that is not subgraph-based, which means that it does not enjoy the bounded value property, but it is subgraph-based relative to the induced ranking.
 On the other hand, to our surprise, a {\em non-uniform} version of the bounded value property leads to the desired necessary condition.
 Let us make this more precise.
 The ranking induced by a measure $\Ce$ compares only the values of vertices of the same graph; a pair $((u,G),(v,G'))$, where $G \neq G'$, will never appear in $\rank(\Ce)$.
-This led us to conjecture that for characterizing subgraph motif measures relative to the induced ranking, it suffices to bound the number of different values that can be assigned among vertices {\em inside the same graph} that are surrounded by a limited number of connected subgraphs.
+This led us to conjecture that for characterizing subgraph-based measures relative to the induced ranking, it suffices to bound the number of different values that can be assigned among vertices {\em inside the same graph} that are surrounded by a limited number of connected subgraphs.
 This leads to the non-uniform version of the bounded value property: